peppicelli/piledmatrix/README.md

 ## Build

-This project can be built using a `docker` container.
+This project is to be built using a `docker` container.
-In order to build the container image:
+In order to build the container image (if not built locally, image will get pulled from dockerhub):

 ```
 cd script